2023 Best Visual & Performing Arts Schools in Pennsylvania

 Top 10 Best Visual & Performing Arts Schools

-Our analysis found Lafayette College to be the best school for visual and performing arts students who want to pursue a degree in Pennsylvania.
-Lafayette is a small private not-for-profit school located in the suburb of Easton.
+Our 2023 rankings named Lafayette College the best school in Pennsylvania for visual and performing arts students.
+Lafayette is a small private not-for-profit school located in the large suburb of Easton.

-Read full report on Visual & Performing Arts at Lafayette College
+Full Visual & Performing Arts at Lafayette College Report

 After completing their degree, visual and performing arts graduates from Carnegie Mellon carry an average student debtload of $25,831.

-Full Visual & Performing Arts at Carnegie Mellon University Report
+Full Visual & Performing Arts at West Chester University of Pennsylvania Report

 The average amount in student loans that visual and performing arts majors at UPenn take out is $24,541.

-Muhlenberg College ranked #6 on this year’s Best Visual & Performing Arts Schools in Pennsylvania list.
-Muhlenberg is a small private not-for-profit school located in the midsize city of Allentown.
+Muhlenberg College came in at #6 in this year’s edition of the Best Visual & Performing Arts Schools in Pennsylvania ranking.
+Muhlenberg is a small private not-for-profit school located in the medium-sized city of Allentown.

 After completing their degree, visual and performing arts graduates from Muhlenberg carry an average student debtload of $26,966.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $538.